tordans/WPFBOGP/readme.txt

 * added og:type blog for when on main blog page instead of wrapping that as type website
 * lot of code cleanup and better organization
 * change how og:url permalink is pulled to work around servers not adding trailing slashes
-* check for charset being set and do it if not - should help with internationalization for desc. (props -> birgire on github)
+* check for charset being set and do it if not - should help with internationalization for desc. props -> github.com/birgire
+* remove deprecated argument from `get_the_excerpt`.
+Fixes PHP Notice. props -> github.com/jjeaton

 = 2.1 =
 * version was used in dev only.
 I messed up so... version bump. sorry.